protobuf-net/protobuf-net.Grpc/readme.md

 `protobuf-net.Grpc` is created and maintained by [Marc Gravell](https://github.com/mgravell) ([@marcgravell](https://twitter.com/marcgravell)), the author of `protobuf-net`.

+It makes use of tools from [grpc](https://github.com/grpc/), but is not official associated with, affiliated with, or endorsed by that project.

 I look forward to your feedback, and if this could save you a ton of time, you're always welcome to [![Buy me a coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/marcgravell)